Skip to main content

 Cablecast Commission Guide

-All new systems include commissioning/configuration assistance.
-The Cablecast team will help with licensing the system, making sure software is up to date and configuring your system for playback.
+All new systems include commissioning and configuration assistance.
+The Cablecast Support team will help with licensing the system, making sure software is up to date, and configuring your system for playback.

 There are a few things you'll want to have prepared ahead of time when planning to commission your system.